leodan11/AndroidSnowfall/README.md

 # Credits

 This is just an updated version of [android-snowfall](https://github.com/JetradarMobile/android-snowfall) and applying some of the active pull requests in it.
-Credits go completely to its creator and the people who has contributed with those pull requests.
+Credits go completely to its creator and the people who have contributed with those pull requests.

 # Installation